scikit-adaptation/skada/.github/CONTRIBUTING.md

 We recommended that your contribution complies with the following rules before you submit a pull request:

--  Follow the PEP8 Guidelines which should be handles automatically by pre-commit.
+-  Follow the PEP8 Guidelines which should be handled automatically by pre-commit.

 -  If your pull request addresses an issue, please use the pull request title to describe the issue and mention the issue number in the pull request description.
 This will make sure a link back to the original issue is